-Department of Labor (DOL) TEGL 3-15, states that veterans and eligible spouses receive priority of services for all DOL-funded training programs which include WIOA programs.

-TEGL 10-09 states that when programs are statutorily required to provide priority of service for a particular group of individuals, priority must be provided in the following order:
+Veterans and their eligible spouses receive priority of service for all Department of Labor (DOL) funded job training programs, including the WIOA Adult program (20 CFR 680.650).
+When programs are statutorily required to provide priority of service for a particular group of individuals, priority must be provided in the following order:

-First - to veterans and eligible spouses who are also included in the groups given statutory priority for WIOA Adult formula funds.
-Veterans and eligible spouses who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient would receive first priority for services provided with WIOA Adult formula funds.

-Second - to non-covered persons (individuals who are not veterans or eligible spouses) who are included in the groups given priority for WIOA Adult formula funds.

-Third - to veterans and eligible spouses who are not included in WIOA's priority groups.
+- Veterans and eligible spouses who are also included in the groups given statutory priority for WIOA Adult formula funds, meaning recipients of public assistance, other low-income individuals who income does not exceed the Department of Health and Human Services (HHS) poverty guidelines for the current calendar year or the DOL Lower Living Standard Income Guidelines (LLSIL) for the current calendar year, or individuals who are basic skills deficient, including English language learners. - 2.
+Non-veterans who are included in the groups given priority for WIOA Adult formula funds. - 3.
+Veterans and eligible spouses who are not included in a WIOA priority group. - 4.
+Non-veterans not included in a WIOA priority group.

-Last - to non-covered persons outside the groups given priority under WIOA.